 Finally, I noticed a man on a moped ahead of me.
 I stared at him in confusion and watched as he leaned his moped against a tree and stomped towards me.
 When he reached me and noticed the state I was in, his face changed from anger to worry.

 “Hey, what’s wrong, kid?
 What are you even doing out here?”

-“My mom,” I started, “she’s right at-“ but I broke up.
+“My mom,” I started, “she’s right at-“ but I broke off.
 Wasn’t mom at home in the city?
 She couldn’t be here.
 And what about grandpa?